Infection & ResponseExam Tips

 Exam Tips: Adaptive Immunity

 Antibodies tag, phagocytes kill: Antibodies bind to antigens and mark pathogens for destruction, but the actual destruction is carried out by phagocytes.
 Examiners consistently take marks away for saying antibodies "kill" or "destroy" pathogens.
-Use the word "tag," "mark," or "bind to."
+Use the words "tag," "mark," or "bind to."

 Memory cells are the key to immunity: Every question about why vaccines work, why you only get chickenpox once, or why the secondary response is faster comes back to memory cells.
-Memorise: "Memory B cells formed during the primary response recognise the antigen on second exposure, divide rapidly, and produce large amounts of antibodies quickly, often before symptoms develop."
+Memorise: "Memory B cells formed during the primary response recognise the antigen on second exposure, divide rapidly, and produce large amounts of antibodies quickly — often before symptoms develop."

 Compare primary and secondary responses with numbers: Primary response: antibodies appear after 5–10 days, relatively low levels.
 Secondary response: antibodies appear after 1–3 days, much higher levels, longer-lasting.
 Including these approximate numbers shows examiner-level precision.